Sagnac/streamsave/README.md

 ----

-The `hostchange=yes` option enables an experimental workaround for DAI HLS .m3u8 streams in which the host changes.
+The `hostchange=yes` setting enables an experimental workaround for DAI HLS .m3u8 streams in which the host changes.
 If enabled this will result in multiple files being output as the stream reloads.

 The `autostart` option must also be enabled in order to autosave these types of streams.

-This feature accepts associated `script-message` arguments of `yes`, `no`, `on_demand` (see below), and `cycle` which cycles between the first two.
+This feature accepts associated `script-message` arguments of `yes`, `no`, and `on_demand`.

-See [`6d5c0e0`](https://github.com/Sagnac/streamsave/commit/6d5c0e04472bd04ad91b5148fb0d9ad5bd9bbb72 "streamsave commit 6d5c0e0") for more info.

 The `on_demand` option is a suboption of the hostchange option which, if enabled, triggers reloads immediately across segment switches without waiting until playback has reached the end of the last segment.